Tai Chi.

 World Volunteers Institute.
 The name Tvind is from a farm where the

 cult was started in the late 1960s in Denmark by Mogens Petersen.
-He went
+He

-schools, colleges, 'charities,' trading companies, volunteer networks
+with schools, colleges, 'charities,' trading companies, volunteer networks

 and national organisations in many countries."
 They run humanitarian